Territorial evolution of the British Empire: Proprietary colony

-A number of colonies in the 16th and 17th centuries were granted to a particular individual; these were known as proprietary colonies.
+A number of colonies in the 16th and 17th centuries were granted to a particular person; these were known as proprietary colonies.
 Proprietary colonies in America were governed by a Lord Proprietor, who, holding authority by virtue of a royal charter, usually exercised that authority almost as an independent sovereign.
 Eventually these were converted to Crown colonies.

 Chartered company

 A chartered company is an association formed by investors or shareholders for the purpose of trade, exploration and colonization.
 Chartered companies were usually formed, incorporated and legitimized under a royal charter.
 This document set out the terms under which the company could trade, defined its boundaries of influence, and described its rights and responsibilities.
 Groups of investors formed companies to underwrite and profit from the exploration of Africa, India, Asia, the Caribbean and North America, under the patronage of the state.
-Some companies like the East India Company (the most famous), the Hudson's Bay Company, and the Royal African Company ruled large colonial possessions (especially in India), but the Hudson's Bay Company took control of the Hudson Bay drainage basin in Canada as Rupert's Land, and the Royal African Company started to ship slaves from West Africa to the Americas in the Atlantic slave trade.
+Some companies like the East India Company (the most famous), the Hudson's Bay Company, and the Royal African Company ruled large colonial possessions.
+The Hudson's Bay Company took control of the Hudson Bay drainage basin in Canada as Rupert's Land, and the Royal African Company started to ship slaves from West Africa to the Americas in the Atlantic slave trade.